 We orthogonalize monetary policy surprises by regressing them over a rich set of macroeconomic and financial variables available before the monetary policy meetings that could influence monetary policy decisions.
 More specifically, we estimate the following equation where $X{c,t}$ is a vector that includes variables measuring price dynamics, real economic activity, and financial market conditions.
 We use both backward-looking data from Bloomberg, Refinitiv Datastream, and Haver, and forward-looking expectations from Consensus Economics.
-All variables are expressed in changes between the last data releases before the monetary policy meeting and their values 3 months before (or 12 months before if 3month changes are not statistically significant).
+All variables are expressed in changes between the last data releases before the monetary policy meeting and their values 3 months before (or 12 months before if 3-month changes are not statistically significant).
 We consider four price indicators, namely changes in headline inflation, in one-year-ahead inflation expectations, in the inflation rate of imported commodities (Gruss and Kebhaj, 2019), and in nominal wage growth.
 To capture the strength of real economic activity, the vector $X{c,t}$ also includes the change in the growth rate of industrial production, in the one-year-ahead expected growth rate of industrial production, and in the unemployment rate.
-Finally, we consider financial market variables, such as the percentage change in the exchange rate expressed in local currency against the US dollar, in its one-year-ahead expected level, and in stock market prices.9
+Finally, we consider financial market variables, such as the percentage change in the exchange rate expressed in local currency against the US dollar, in its one-year-ahead expected level, and in stock market prices. $^{12}$

-$$mps{c,t} = \alpha_c + \beta_c X{c,t} + \varepsilon{c,t} \tag{4}$$ by extreme events, we exclude exchange rate crises by removing 24 months of data before and 12 months after exchange rate depreciations that exceed 50 percent within year.10 The goal is to find variables in the vector $X{c,t}$ that display a statistically significant correlation with the monetary policy surprises.
-To this end, we start by including in the regression all variables together and then remove sequentially those with the highest pvalue until we remain with regressors that meet the 10 percent threshold for statistical significance.11 Note that we exclude regressors that are not statistically significant since we do not want to orthogonalize the monetary policy surprises with respect to them.
+$$mps{c,t} = \alpha_c + \beta_c X{c,t} + \varepsilon{c,t} \tag{4}$$

+We estimate equation (4) country by country.
+To ensure that our results are not driven by extreme events, we exclude exchange rate crises by removing 24 months of data before and 12 months after exchange rate depreciations that exceed 50 percent within year.
+The goal is to find variables in the vector $X{c,t}$ that display a statistically significant correlation with the monetary policy surprises.
+To this end, we start by including in the regression all variables together and then remove sequentially those with the highest p-value until we remain with regressors that meet the 10 percent threshold for statistical significance.
+Note that we exclude regressors that are not statistically significant since we do not want to orthogonalize the monetary policy surprises with respect to them.